 Apollo.io Product Overview

-In this post we’ll answer what is Apollo.io?
+As mentioned, we’re going to give you an answer for what is Apollo.io.
 We’ll take a complete look at the Apollo.io sales automation tool and all the features and functionality available.

 Apollo.io is a sales engagement platform that combines what are normally two unique functions.
 A database of contacts and the ability to run full outbound campaigns.
 This is a true differentiation point among other sales automation tools in the category.